Abzazuet/Prerequisites-ATA/Phase-2/Week2/Strings.md

 5. Check if currUbdex-start is a multiple of3
 6. If so, the text between start and curr will be our gene

+# Logical AND (&&) and Logical OR (||)

+- Help us evaluate more than one condition at the time.
+- AND indicates that both condition need to be true.
+- OR indicates that you just need one condition needs to be true.
+- It applies short circuit evaluation, very useful since the second statement might crash the program.

+# StorageResource

+- Holds a collection of strings
+- iterable through .data()